2007-2013 Chevrolet Silverado and GMC Sierra Crew Cab

 If your Silverado or Sierra came equipped with the Bose system, there is a small woofer mounted in the center console, along with the amplifier that powers all your factory Bose speakers.
 If you want more bass, it’s a good idea to simply eliminate or bypass this woofer and add a new, larger sub with a more powerful amp.

 Thanks to a variety of custom enclosures that fit in the center console or under the rear seats, you’ll be able to keep valuable interior room and add more kick to your music and movies.
 To see the complete list of what's available, enter your truck's information in our Outfit My Car page.

-A variety of sub enclosures will fit the Silverado, including a dual 10" model that goes under the rear seat. (photo courtesy of JL Audio)
+A variety of sub enclosures will fit these trucks, including a dual 10" model that goes under the rear seat.

 There are plenty of other ways to improve your Silverado.
-Here are some of the ways Crutchfield can help.
+Here are a few suggestions:

 Rear seat DVD/stereo

 The optional DVD system features a flip-down screen in a roof console and two pairs of wireless headphones.
 A secondary set of controls for the radio and DVD system are housed in the rear of center console, and some models include an A/V input for adding more gear, like a gaming console.
 If you’re replacing the factory stereo, you’ll need an adapter to keep that system working and connect it to the audio/video output on your new receiver.

 Adding an aftermarket DVD player and screens to a Silverado is pretty easy, thanks to products like flip-down overhead monitors with DVD players or replacement headrest screens that match the truck’s interior.